ArneBachmann/tagsplorer/README.md

 # tagsplorer
 A quick and resource-efficient OS-independent tagging filetree extension tool and library written in Python, working with both Python versions 2 and 3.

 Each folder name of the indexed file tree is implicitly treated as a tag name, and additional tags can be set or excluded on singular files or file globs.
-Contents of other folders in the file tree can virtually be mapped.
-TODO check if globs operate only on files or accidentally also on folders.
+Contents of other folders in the file tree can virtually be mapped into others.
 The entire system is fully backwards-compatible with the common file tree metaphor present in most file systems.

 ## Problem statement